Dating for a Scrabble Player

 The person you’re on a date with probably has a weird thing or two in their life that they’ll share when they hear about your weird gaming fixation.

-After sharing my addiction to Scrabble with a first date, I found out she was an obsessive craft maker, and had even made a dress out of a Scrabble board and tiles just a few months before.
+After sharing my addiction as a junkie Scrabble player with a first date, I found out she was an obsessive craft maker and had even made a dress out of a Scrabble board and tiles just a few months before.
+Now that’s a true scrabble player, don’t you think?

 That was a relief, and though we aren’t dating anymore, we remain friends to this day.